 These fit into the category of elastomeric roofs.
-Elastomeric materials are those that will return to an original size after repeated stretching.
-Some elastomeric roof materials will stretch to as much as 450% their original size without damage.
+Elastomeric materials are those that will return to their original size after repeated stretching.
+Some elastomeric roof materials will stretch to as much as 450% of their original size without damage.

 Some of the positive qualities of these roofs are: